OGRECave/ogre/Docs/src/scripts.md

 ## Script Inheritance {#Script-Inheritance}

 When creating new script objects that are only slight variations of another object, it’s good to avoid copying and pasting between scripts.
-Script inheritance lets you do this; in this section we’ll use material scripts as an example, but this applies to all scripts parsed with the script compilers in Ogre 1.6 onwards.
+Script inheritance lets you do this; in this section we’ll use material scripts as an example, but this applies to all scripts parsed with the script compilers in %Ogre 1.6 onwards.

 For example, to make a new material that is based on one previously defined, add a *colon* ’:’ after the new material name followed by the name of the material that is to be copied.